itom-project/itom/docs/userDoc/source/04_itom_gui/propertyDialog.rst

 4. It is possible to export all styles to an **ini** file that can be imported again.
 Furthermore, the editor styles of |itom| are mostly compatible with the xml-style files of the open source project **Notepad++**, such that these xml files can be imported, too.
 Some xml style files are located in the **styles/editorThemes** folder.
+5. This sample text can be used to see the style of the currently selected style category.

 .. note::